Siddharthbeniwal/myPortfolio/README.md

 Contact Info- e-mail
 Networks- GitHub, LinkedIn

-The Theme is by developerFolio Team- https://github.com/saadpasta/developerFolio
+The Theme is by developerFolio Team.